alexhokl/notes/team_management.md

 - the decision should not be based on intuition as even experienced interviewer could get it wrong; thus, a more objective methods should be used
+- writing things down is an important attribute/skill with higher management